 Dual Enrollment with the Whitman School of Management

 Prospective undergraduate students can apply for dual enrollment in the College of Arts and Science and the Martin J. Whitman School of Management.
-Students complete the requirements for either the B.S. in Mathematics or the B.S. in Applied Mathematics from the College of Arts and Sciences while simultaneously satisfying the requirements for any major in Whitman.
+Students complete the requirements for the B.S. in Mathematics, B.S. in Applied Mathematics, or B.S. in Statistics from the College of Arts and Sciences while simultaneously satisfying the requirements for any major in Whitman.

 Minors in Mathematics and Applied Statistics